 CHAIRING GENERAL MEETINGS

-25 (1) If the Trustees have appointed a chair, the chair shall chair General Meetings if present and willing to do so.
+25 (1) The Chair shall chair General Meetings.

-(2) If the chair is not present the vice-chair (if appointed) shall chair the meetings if present and willing to do so.
+(2) If the Chair is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start the Vice-Chair (if appointed) shall chair the meeting.

-(3) If the Trustees have not appointed a chair, or if the chair is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start—
+If the Vice-Chair is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start —

-the Trustees present, or

-(if no Trustees are present), the meeting,

-must appoint a Trustee or Member to chair the meeting, and the appointment of the chair of the meeting must be the first business of the meeting.
+the Steering Committee members present must appoint a Steering Committee member or Member to chair the meeting, and the appointment of the chair of the meeting must be the first business of the meeting.

 (4) The person chairing a meeting in accordance with this article is referred to as “the chair of the meeting”.